17 Tools to Instantly Convert 2D Images to 3D Ones | 2023 Edition

 Web-based

 Embossify is an online design utility service to transform images (jpeg format) into 3D STL (Stereolithography) files suitable for 3D printing or CNC routing.
-It tessellates the image file pixel-by-pixel until generating a complete topographic model of the image brightness.
+It tessellates the image file pixel-by-pixel until it generates a complete topographic model of the image brightness.

 Pros